 Click here to get our:

-with letters, addresses, telephone
+with letters, addresses, telephone and fax numbers.

 for details of Norways actions

 Paul Watson, President of the Sea Shepherd Conservation Society, was seized in Amsterdam April'97 and fought extradition to Norway, where he faced charges of ramming a naval vessel during a whaling protest.
 Watson was previously convicted "in absentia" of sabotage of the whaling boat "the Senet" in 1994 and sentenced to 120 days in jail.
 Judge van der Pijl, of the Hague, ruled that Captain Paul Watson, founder of the Sea Shepherd Conservation Society and co-founder Greenpeace, would not have to go to Norway and released him.

 Greenpeace protestors were fired upon during their 1999 protest in the North Sea with one inflatable holed by a rifle bullet.
 Greenpeace spokesman Lars Haraldsen alleges the rifle shot marks an escalation in the bitter contest between the hunters and the international environmental group.